VetCostCalc

 Cats can go into heat at 4 months.
 Don't wait too long if your cat has any outdoor access.

-How much does it cost to spay a dog?
+How much does it cost to spay a dog in 2026?

 How much does it cost to neuter a dog?